Braniff Airways Flight 542: Second public hearing

 The hearings concluded on March 10 without identifying any definitive cause for the accident.
 The board stated that it did not plan to hold any more public hearings, but that the investigation would continue, and estimated that it might be as long as another year before a final report would be issued.
 On March 17, the CAB was prepared to tell Braniff that it could release the wreckage in the warehouse to its insurance underwriters, a sign that they had discovered everything that they hoped to find from the wreckage and that the investigation was winding down after six months of intense efforts.

 Northwest Airlines crash

 On March 17, 1960, a week after the conclusion of the CAB's second public hearings in Dallas, Northwest Airlines Flight 710, a scheduled flight between Minneapolis and Miami with a scheduled stop at Chicago, crashed near Tell City, Indiana, killing all 63 people on board.
-The aircraft was seven-month-old Lockheed L-188 Electra, and witnesses to that accident described seeing the aircraft explode in flight, then crash to the ground nose-first at a nearly 90-degree angle and a speed of at least 600 mph.
+The aircraft was a seven-month-old Lockheed L-188 Electra, and witnesses to that accident described seeing the aircraft explode in flight, then crash to the ground nose-first at a nearly 90-degree angle and a speed of at least 600 mph.
 An initial examination of the wreckage revealed that the entire right wing and portions of the left wing had broken off the aircraft while it was in flight.